ThinkInvis/RoR2-TILER2/ModMeta/README.md

 ## Issues/TODO

 - Items which players have but were disabled mid-run need a UI indicator for such.
+- Items past the 256th in the entire catalog cannot be disabled, and the disabled status will loop around within the first 256 instead.
+This is a bug in RoR2 itself, which may be fixed soon (ETA v1.0.1.x).
+- If a client gets kicked by R2API mod mismatch, NetConfig will attempt kick them again (to no effect) due to timeout.
 - See the GitHub repo for more!

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**2.0.0**

+- BREAKING: Moved the CloneSkillDef and GlobalUpdateSkillDef methods from MiscUtil to SkillUtil.
+- BREAKING: Removed temporary transition patch for a newish R2API feature (ItemBoilerplate --> ItemDropAPI removal).
+- Added the FakeInventory and ItemWard components, migrated from Admiral and TinkersSatchel.
+- AutoItemConfig now adds a warning to config descriptions if both the DeferForever and PreventNetMismatch flags are set.
+- Added the SkillUtil module, incl. several methods for working with SkillFamily variants.
+- The NodeOccupationInfo component now works with the OccupyNearbyNodes component.
+	- Behavior of OccupyNearbyNodes is changed slightly in the process (multiple objects may now occupy the same node using an OccupyNearbyNodes).
+- Switched to publicized RoR2 assembly in favor of a lot of reflection (should increase performance, especially with MiscUtil.RemoveOccupiedNodes).
+- Added full documentation for MiscUtil, SkillUtil, StatHooks, NetConfig.
+- Bumped R2API dependency version to 2.5.7.

 **1.5.0**